icyphox/site/pages/blog/ru-vs-gb.md

 a state actor:

 1. Attack targetting a specific group of individuals.
-2. Relatively high level of sophistication -- email formatting, malicious Word doc, etc.
+2. Relatively high level of sophistication---email formatting, malicious Word doc, etc.

 However, the British NCSC have deemed with "high confidence" that the